EECS3311F24/project-fitgenius/doc/sprint2/standup3.md

 - Next, we plan on conducting the sprint retrospective and record the demo video.

 ### 3. When do you think you'll be done?
 - We should be done with that tomorrow.

 ### 4. Do you have any blockers?
 - Yes, i have 1 of the deadlines remaining that is in conflict with this course.

 ## Brandon Ngo

+### 1. What did you work on since the last standup?
+- Created a separate page for displaying the workout plans saved in the database.

+### 2. What do you commit to next?
+- Brush up the code for saving and displaying workout plans.

+### 3. When do you think you'll be done?
+- In 1-2 days given no major blockers occur.

+### 4. Do you have any blockers?
+- No.

 ## Sam Lee

 ### 1. What did you work on since the last standup?
 - Since the last meeting, I have been working on Trello.
 ### 2. What do you commit to next?